Look who's back: The story of inflation in recent decades and prospects going forward

 The years that followed saw a marked overhaul of monetary policy, with many central banks gaining independence from governments and making inflation targeting their primary objective.
 Coupled with the peak era of globalization and productivity gains from the internet revolution, this led inflation to stay low and steady from the mid-1990s.
 Following the Global Financial Crisis (GFC), price pressures dimmed further still, consistently undershooting official targets.
 The overarching concern in central bank boardrooms from Washington to Frankfurt became too little inflation, not too much.
 For the majority of citizens in developed countries, inflation ceased to form a relevant part of their decision-making process, becoming a phenomenon to be thought of in fairly benign terms—if at all.

-However, the current heady cocktail of fiscal stimulus, expansive monetary policy and the lifting of Covid-19 lockdowns at long last raises the prospect of a significant rebound in inflation—particularly in the United States.
-Financial markets have taken notice, with ten-year U.S. Treasury yields doubling in the last few months.
-Following years of subdued prices, for many this new paradigm is to be welcomed.
+However, the current heady cocktail of fiscal stimulus, expansive monetary policy, supply constraints and the lifting of Covid-19 lockdowns is now leading to a significant rebound in inflation—particularly in the United States.
+Financial markets have taken notice, with ten-year U.S. Treasury yields more than doubling since late last year.
+Following years of subdued prices, for some this new paradigm is to be welcomed.
 But is there a risk of inflation getting out of control?
-And once the sugar rush of fiscal stimulus wears off, has the long-term inflation outlook really changed?
+And once the sugar rush of fiscal stimulus wears off and supply bottlenecks ease, has the long-term inflation outlook really changed?

 To answer these questions, it helps to first take a closer look at how we got to where we are today.
 It was in the 1970s that inflation finally became a problem for governments.
 The decade began inauspiciously: In a bid to boost living standards and protect the U.S. dollar from speculative attacks, then-President Nixon announced tariffs on imports, wage and price controls, and the unilateral suspension of the dollar’s convertibility into gold.
 Given the dollar was the linchpin of the Bretton Woods system of fixed exchange rates in place since WW2, this last move in particular sent shockwaves through the global financial system.
 Subsequent attempts to salvage Bretton Woods failed: By 1973, major currencies were free-floating, and the U.S. dollar had plummeted in value.